 Although Oberlin has no specific entrance requirements, candidates for admission generally present a minimum of 15 academic units, including courses in English, foreign language, mathematics, laboratory science, and social science.
 An academic unit is equivalent to one year of study in a particular subject area.

 It is generally true that candidates who show great promise as musicians have also performed at a high level in academic courses in secondary school.
-On occasion, however, the demands on a talented musician are so great as to affect performance in the classroom.
+However, on occasion, the demands on a talented musician are so great as to affect performance in the classroom.
 This should not be of great concern to applicants, since musical talent, as demonstrated in an audition, is more important than academic achievement in determining admission to the conservatory.

 Theory Test Requirements

-Theory Test Deadlines: February 15 at midnight
+Theory Test Deadline: February 1 at midnight

 Homeschooled applicants to the conservatory should submit an academic portfolio, with a detailed syllabus that lists the subjects studied each year, the dates each subject was studied, a description of each course of study, major texts used or literature read, and evidence of science laboratory experiences.
-In addition, the test scores from either SAT I, or the ACT with writing exam are required.